 Plants contain a compound similar to B12, but it isn’t the real thing.
 In fact, it has been shown to interfere with the absorption of B12 and mask a deficiency in this vitamin.

-Like other nutritious foods, beef can lose its health benefits when it is processed and combined with unhealthy foods.
-A fast food burger made of poor quality meat and combined with fillers is not going to offer the health benefits of pure, grass-fed beef.
+Like other nutritious foods, red meat can lose its health benefits when it is processed and combined with unhealthy foods.
+A fast-food burger made of poor quality meat and combined with fillers is not going to offer the health benefits of pure, grass-fed beef.
 Neither is conventional factory-farmed meat that is fed grains.

-Red meat, especially grass fed beef, is one of the most nutritious foods you can eat.
-It is packed with beneficial nutrients, some of which cannot be obtained from other sources.
-Natural fats and B vitamins that are found primarily in red meat support a healthy heart and brain.
-For mental sharpness, improved mood, and overall good health, enjoy beef as part of your balanced diet.
+Red meat, especially grass-fed beef, is one of the most nutritious foods you can eat.
+It is packed with beneficial nutrients, some of which cannot be obtained from other sources, and all of which support a healthy heart and brain.
+For mental sharpness, improved mood, and overall good health, enjoy it frequently as part of your balanced Paleo diet.

 University of Alberta.
 “Natural Trans Fats Have Health Benefits, New Study Shows.”
 ScienceDaily, 2 Apr.
 2008.
 Web.
 26 Mar.
 2012.